Alice-Berthelot/Alice-Berthelot/README.md

 - How to reach me: **aliceberthelot.pro@gmail.com**

-<h5>A personal note</h5>

-<p>I'm passionate about traveling, especially solo traveling as I get to meet even more people when I'm on my own.</p>
+<p>Apart from development, I'm passionate about traveling, especially solo traveling as I get to meet even more people when I'm on my own.</p>
-<p>Some of the countries I've explored include: Taiwan, Japan, Argentina, Tanzania, Spain, Denmark, New-Zealand</p>

 <h5 align="left">Links</h5>